ULL-ESIT-GRADOII-TFG/sourcefetch-tutorial/README.md

 - **serialize** is called by Atom to allow you to save the state of the package between uses. i
   - The returned value is passed as an argument to `activate` when the package is next loaded by Atom.

 We are going to rename our package command to `fetch`, and remove user interface elements we won’t be using.

-Update the file to match the version below (see it on branch [step-2](https://github.com/ULL-ESIT-GRADOII-TFG/sourcefetch-tutorial/blob/step-2/lib/sourcefetch.js)):
+Update the file to match the version below (see it on branch [step-2](https://github.com/ULL-ESIT-GRADOII-TFG/sourcefetch-tutorial/blob/step-2/lib/sourcefetch.js) or `git co step-2`):

 ```js
 'use babel';